Skip to main content

 The combination of old, traditional, wooden houses and progressive street art, by both Norwegian and international street artists, makes Stavanger unique.
 Find out what not to miss when visiting this colourful city.

-Pøbel, Banksy, Dotdotdot, Dolk, and Martin Whatson are just some of the talented street artists who have left their mark on Stavanger in Fjord Norway.
+Pøbel, Dotdotdot, Dolk, and Martin Whatson are just some of the talented street artists who have left their mark on Stavanger in Fjord Norway.
 When you walk through the city, it almost feels like there's been a colour explosion, with cutting edge street art on almost every available wall.

 "The whole city just feels like a big neighbourhood," Algebra explains.